Leviathan (Hobbes book): Part I: Of Man

 Since there is no summum bonum, the natural state of man is not to be found in a political community that pursues the greatest good.
-But to be outside of a political community is to be in an anarchic condition.
-Given human nature, the variability of human desires, and need for scarce resources to fulfill those desires, the state of nature, as Hobbes calls this anarchic condition, must be a war of all against all.
+To be outside of a political community, however, is to be in an anarchic condition.
+Given human nature, the variability of human desires, and need for scarce resources to fulfill those desires, the "state of nature", as Hobbes calls this anarchic condition, must be a war of all against all.
 Even when two men are not fighting, neither has a guarantee that the other will not try to kill him for his property or just out of an aggrieved sense of honour, and so they must constantly be on guard against one another.
 It is even reasonable to preemptively attack one's neighbour.

 In such condition there is no place for industry, because the fruit thereof is uncertain, and consequently no culture of the earth, no navigation nor use of the commodities that may be imported by sea, no commodious building, no instruments of moving and removing such things as require much force, no knowledge of the face of the earth, no account of time, no arts, no letters, no society, and which is worst of all, continual fear and danger of violent death, and the life of man, solitary, poor, nasty, brutish, and short.

 The desire to avoid the state of nature, as the place where the summum malum of violent death is most likely to occur, forms the polestar of political reasoning.
 It suggests a number of laws of nature, although Hobbes is quick to point out that they cannot properly speaking be called "laws", since there is no one to enforce them.
 The first thing that reason suggests is to seek peace, but that where peace cannot be had, to use all of the advantages of war.
 Hobbes is explicit that in the state of nature nothing can be considered just or unjust, and every man must be considered to have a right to all things.
 The second law of nature is that one ought to be willing to renounce one's right to all things where others are willing to do the same, to quit the state of nature, and to erect a commonwealth with the authority to command them in all things.
 Hobbes concludes Part One by articulating an additional seventeen laws of nature that make the performance of the first two possible and by explaining what it would mean for a sovereign to represent the people even when they disagree with the sovereign.